kubicaj/utilities/README.md

 ```

 This example show simple reflection mapping with excluding of few fields.
-The field intParam1 will exclude because of configuration
+The field intParam1 will exclude because of configuration. <br/>
-The field iniParam2 will exclude because condition in configuration has positive result
+The field iniParam2 will exclude because condition in configuration has positive result.<br/>
-The field strParam1 will include because condition in configuration has negative result
+The field strParam1 will include because condition in configuration has negative result.<br/>
 ```
     SimplePojoTest2 simplePojoTest2 = new SimplePojoTest2();
         simplePojoTest2.setIntParam1(-10);